microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 **Gate Success Criteria** :
 - **Desired state**: The gate would succeed and the pipeline continues when the change request status is same as the provided value.

+**Gate Output Variables** :
+ServiceNow gate produces following 2 output variables.
+You have to specify reference name to be able to user these output variables in Update task.
+Gate variables can be accessed in agentless phase by prefixing it with "PREDEPLOYGATE".
+- **CHANGE_REQUEST_NUMBER** : Number of the change request created in ServiceNow.
+- **CHANGE_SYSTEM_ID** : System ID of the change request created in ServiceNow.

 4. Add a task to update the status of the change